-Locking systems - Designing out the risks.
+Locking systems - Designing out the risks

 Vehicle locking systems should be designed to assist in supporting the basic security principles of deter, detect, delay, respond and when used in conjunction with additional security measures such as electronic sensors and alarms can provide a high level of confidence in the security design.
-Unsuitable locking systems such as plastic seals or low-grade padlocks/chains etc. will invite the attention of criminals.
-Even minor upgrades in locking systems could improve protection of the cargo.
+Inadequate locking systems, such as plastic seals or low-quality padlocks and chains may attract the attention of criminals (note: padlocks and chains, as well as locking devices featuring seal functionality, are TSR3 acceptable).
+Even minor upgrades in locking systems could improve the protection of the cargo.
 Examples to consider are:

-- Protecting the cargo compartment door and lock v the lock mechanism
+- Protecting the cargo compartment door and lock vs the lock mechanism,

-- Permanently installed heavy duty lock v enclosed padlock
+- Permanently installed heavy-duty lock vs enclosed padlock,

-- Enclosed padlock v a bolt seal,
+- Enclosed padlock vs a bolt seal,

-- Bolt seals v a plastic seal
+- Bolt seals vs a plastic seal,

-- Padlock v a no lock policy.
+- Padlock vs a no-lock policy.